o-william-white/skim2mito/README.md

 The pipeline is written in Snakemake and uses conda environments and singularity images to install the necessary tools.

-It is reccomended to install conda using Mambaforge.
+It is recommended to install conda using Mambaforge.
 See details here https://snakemake.readthedocs.io/en/stable/getting_started/installation.html

 Once conda is installed, you can pull the github repo and set up the base conda environment.